 Among the initiatives that Langenberg spearheaded was the , which he founded with Nancy Grasmick, superintendent of Maryland Public Schools, and Karen Johnson, secretary of the Maryland Higher Education Commission.
 The program works to create seamless transitions as students progress from pre-kindergarten through college.

-“Don was a visionary in seeing the strong relationship between pre-kindergarten through high school and higher education,” says Grasmick.
+“Don was a visionary in seeing the strong relationship between pre-kindergarten through high school and higher education,” Grasmick said.
 “He spent considerable time focusing on the importance of pre-K to high school and not seeing higher education as a singular entity.”

 During his career in higher education administration, Langenberg stayed active in the scientific community, serving as president of AAAS in 1991 and president of the American Physical Society in 1993.
 He also chaired the National Council on Science and Technology in Education at AAAS from 1996 to 2002.